Anteru/liara/docs/source/collections.rst

 - The name (that's the key used in the YAML file)
 - ``filter``: The filter -- this is an :ref:`URL pattern <url-patterns>` which defines all elements that are in this collection.
 - ``order_by``: The ordering -- optionally specifies how the collection should be ordered.
 This is a metadata accessor, to access nested fields, separate the individual accesses using ``.``.
 For instance, ``date.year`` will access the ``date`` metadata field first, and then the ``year`` attribute.
 If you want to reverse the order, add a leading ``-``, for example ``-date.year``.
 If the metadata is missing, an error will be raised.
-Use ``filter_by`` if you want to remove items which don't have certain metadata fields.
+Use ``exclude_without`` if you want to remove items which don't have certain metadata fields.
 Multiple fields can be specified by using a list.
-- ``filter_by``: Optionally filter by metadata fields.
+- ``exclude_without``: Optionally exclude nodes without the specified metadata field(s).
 Multiple fields can be specified by using a list.
 - ``node_kinds``: The node kinds to include -- optionally, the kinds of nodes to include in the collection can be specified.
 If nothing is specified, only document nodes are included by default.

 For example: